Workplace Pensions for Church Employers

 • Opt outs and opt ins

-You can find out which staff fall into which category at www.thepensionsregulator.gov.uk/en/employers
+You can find out which employees fall into which category via The Pensions Regulator: Assessing your staff.

 Can we use a Church of England pension scheme?

-Yes, providing you are associated with the Church.
-The Pensions Board have a number of pension schemes you can use.
+Yes, providing you are associated with the Church of England, the Pensions Board have a number of pension schemes you can use.
 The most suitable scheme is likely to be Pension Builder 2014 (PB 2014).
 You can find further information at www.churchofengland.org/pb2014

 PB 2014 is different from the usual “defined contribution” pensions offered by mainstream providers.
 It provides valuable guarantees to members pots and automatic life cover.
 But, it may not be suitable for everyone.